BarrileteChapin/Java/library(project)/Readme.md

 ------------------
 Hi!

-The Language found in the code/interface of this project is Spanish.
+The Language found in the code/interface of this project is in Spanish.
 Please, read the "library_manual" to understand more about this project and its functionality.

 - IDE: Netbeans.
 - Year of development: 2018.